apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

 ## Use mx2onnx to eport the model

-We will use the downloaded pre-trained model files (sym, params) and define a few extra parameters.
+We will use the downloaded pre-trained model files (sym, params) and define a few more parameters.

 ```python
 # Downloaded input symbol and params files